marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/mep-options.rst

 .. option:: -mio-volatile

-  Tells the compiler that any variable marked with the :gcc-attr:`io` attribute is to be considered volatile.
+  Tells the compiler that any variable marked with the :mep-var-attr:`io` attribute is to be considered volatile.

 .. option:: -ml